-A former United Association Veterans in Piping (UA VIP) Program graduate told active-duty military service members that applying to the UA VIP Program will be the best decision of their lives.
+A United Association Veterans in Piping (UA VIP) Program graduate told active-duty military service members that applying to the UA VIP Program will be the best decision of their lives.

 Former Navy Petty Officer Third Class Preston Kuhn was lucky to have a mechanical position in the Navy and upon learning about the UA VIP Program, he knew he could build on his skill set and begin a great career.

 “The UA VIP Program stood out to me because of the mechanical experience I had from the Navy,” said Kuhn.
 “I knew it would help me transition into the workforce.”

 The UA VIP Program is an 18-week Skillbridge program that aims to teach active-duty transitioning military service members entry level pipe trades skills.
 The free course is open to all active-duty transitioning military service members and is available at seven military installations.

 Now a third period apprentice with UA Local 286, Kuhn knows he made the right decision and is happy with his new career.

 “The VIP Program provided me with a jumpstart to my career that will set me up for a lifetime of success,” Kuhn said.

 When asked if he would recommend the program to others, Kuhn said yes.